wp-plugins/imgcommander/readme.txt

 == Installation ==

 Upload the IMG.Commander plugin to your blog, activate it, then enter your [IMG.Commander API key](http://imgcommander.com/user/) on settings page.

+== Screenshots ==

+1. IMG.Commander button above WordPress textarea.
+Click to open imgcommander dialog.
+2. Browse images, select the one you like.
+Or specify your search with keywords.
+3. Preview image, check license and click Use button.
+4. Default WordPress Insert image dialog to specify additional parameters.